shorebirdtech/ffi_test/README.md

 ### Setting up your build environment

 You'll need XCode installed, and the command line tools for XCode.
+`xcode-select --install` might help you with that?

+I installed XCode from the App Store and then I think it prompted me when I launched it to install the command line tools?

 Flutter has some instructions for C++ development, which I provide here for reference (you'll eventually need them, but may not for just Dart):